-Video analysis technology improves situational awareness via customized real-time alerts that are triggered when irregular activity is detected that may require a response.
-When security teams know what normal, routine activity to expect, they can configure customized alerts based on specific pre-defined criteria to notify them of irregular activity.
-Some examples include:
+Video analytics technology improves situational awareness via customized, real-time alerts that are triggered when irregular activity is detected.
+When security teams know what normal or routine activity to expect, they can configure customized alerts based on specific, pre-defined criteria to notify them of irregular activity.
+Some examples of alerting capabilities include:

-- Count-based alerting – Alerts can be triggered when a certain number of objects (vehicles or people) are detected in a pre-defined area within in a specified time period.
-This can be useful in a variety of settings where traffic or crowd control is important, or where a customer service department needs to address long queues of customers who are waiting for service, such as an airport security check area, a large stadium entrance, a retail checkout counter or a bank lobby.
-(There are several more uses for real-time alerts in retail operations.)
+Count-Based Alerts – Alerts can be triggered when a certain number of objects (vehicles or people) are detected in a pre-defined area within a specified period of time.
+This can be useful in a variety of settings where traffic or crowd control is important.
+For instance, where a customer service department needs to address long queues of customers like at airport security, a large stadium entrance, a retail checkout counter, or a bank lobby.

-- Dwell alerts – Dwelling or loitering can indicate intent to commit a crime, especially when people are lingering in areas such as entryways or facilities that store valuable inventory.
-When more people than expected are dwelling in a certain area, a video-based alert can make the security staff aware so they can respond quickly.
+Dwell Alerts – Dwelling or loitering can indicate intent to commit a crime, especially when people are lingering in entryways or facilities that store valuable inventory.
+When more people than expected are dwelling in a certain area, a video-based alert can make the security staff aware of environmental changes so they can respond quickly.

-- Face recognition alerting– Where facial recognition technology is allowed, security agencies can use it to easily pinpoint suspects and send out alerts in real-time, based on digital images extracted from video or externally imported.
+Face Recognition Alerts – Where facial recognition technology is allowed, security teams can use it to pinpoint suspects based on digital images extracted from video or externally imported and send out real-time alerts to proactively manage a situation.
 For instance, security staff can extract images of suspects from different shoplifting incidents and assemble a suspect watchlist based on video surveillance footage.
-When a suspect from a watchlist is detected entering the shopping center, security can be on high alert and track the suspected shoplifter, intervening if a repeat offense is surveilled or deploying security staff to deter future attempts.
+When a suspect from a watchlist is detected entering the shopping center, security can be on high alert and track the suspected shoplifter, intervening if a repeat offense is surveilled.
+This alert could also deploy security staff to the area to deter future attempts.